This event has been and gone!

 Massive Attack tour dates

 New York duo Andrew Vanwyngarden and Ben Goldwasser, who, after finding a shared love of obscure, twee music, started MGMT and began making their deliciously sparkly retro pop, heavily influenced by the likes of Bowie, Spaceman 3 and The Incredible String Band.
-Their eponymously titled 3rd album in 2013 sees them reaching further out there.
+Their eponymously titled 3rd album in 2013 saw them reaching further out there.

 MGMT tour dates